43piRcubed/portfolio/DisasterResponsePipeline/README.md

 ## 7. Credits

-Thanks <a href="https://www.udacity.com" target="_blank">Udacity</a> for letting me use their logo as favicon for this web app.

-Another <a href="https://medium.com/udacity/three-awesome-projects-from-udacitys-data-scientist-program-609ff0949bed" target="_blank">blog post</a> was a great motivation to improve my documentation.
-This post discusses some of the cool projects from <a href="https://in.udacity.com/course/data-scientist-nanodegree--nd025" target="_blank">Data Scientist Nanodegree</a> students.
-This really shows how far we can go if we apply the concepts learned beyond the classroom content to build something that inspire others.
+Thank you to <a href="https://www.udacity.com" target="_blank">Udacity</a> for laying the foundations for this project Thank you to <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> for providing the datasets for this project